 When I finally let myself tell the truth, when I stopped hiding and began sharing the parts of myself I was afraid to show, something unexpected happened.

-People didn’t pull away from me.
+People didn’t pull away.
 They leaned in closer.

 That’s what my book Lonely Girl became: my way of practicing what I preach.
 My reminder that the more of yourself you share, the more the world opens to meet you.